 - Chili breakfast scramble: add to scramble eggs, top with avocado and sour cream.

-What Wine to Pair With Chili
+What Wine Goes With Chili?

 The Abacela Winery Tempranillo stands up beautifully to this hearty chili.
 A Malbec, such as the Misty Oaks Vineyard Malbec, would complement the mild spices and beans.
 You can also pair this with a classic California red, such as one of my faves, a Ridge Vineyards Zinfandel.